mdroste/stata-fastreshape/README.md

 This program runs 1.5 to 5 times faster than reshape in most use cases, particularly when the number of logical observations (i) is large relative to the number of sub-observations (j).

+In addition, fastreshape is slightly more flexible with input types than reshape.
+The user no longer needs to specify when the variable indexing the sub-observation (j) is a string.

 Installation
 ---------------------------------